Maryland Highway Safety Office

 Highway Safety Office Leadership

-Christine Nizer, Administrator of the Maryland Department of Transportation Motor Vehicle Administration, Governor Larry Hogan’s Highway Safety Representative
+Christine Nizer, Administrator of the Maryland Department of Transportation Motor Vehicle Administration, Governor Wes Moore’s Highway Safety Representative

 Christine Nizer was appointed Administrator of the Maryland Department of Transportation Motor Vehicle Administration (MVA) and Governor’s Highway Safety Representative by Secretary Pete Rahn in August 2015.
 Prior to that appointment, Ms. Nizer served as the MVA’s Chief Deputy Administrator and Deputy Administration for Central Operations and Safety Programs for over eight years.
 She also held management positions at the Maryland Public Service Commission, the Maryland General Assembly and the Office of Homeland Security.